 By setting these accounts up correctly, all of your income and expense accounts should appear on the Profit and Loss statement and the assets, liabilities and owner’s equity accounts should appear on the Balance Sheet.
 If you don’t take the time to properly set up the chart of accounts (the backbone of the system), you will end up with inaccurate and unreliable financial statements.

 If you are unsure about when to set up an account or how to set one up, most accounting software programs like QuickBooks Online will come with a preset list of accounts that you can modify as needed.
 Based on your industry, QuickBooks will create a chart of accounts list for you and you can just add any additional accounts you might need.

-Once you set up your chart of accounts in QuickBooks, you can easily connect your bank account and your credit card accounts to QuickBooks so that your transactions will automatically download for you into the right accounts.
+Once you set up your chart of accounts in QuickBooks, you can easily connect your business checking account and your credit card accounts to QuickBooks so that your transactions will automatically download for you into the right accounts.